NiharikaBarnwal/Azure_documentation/Bonus-1.md

 ---

-This enhanced guide provides a comprehensive overview of Docker, from its basic setup to advanced usage examples.
+This guide provides a comprehensive overview of Docker, from its basic setup to advanced usage examples.
 The inclusion of diagrams and detailed steps ensures a better grasp of Docker's capabilities and applications.